-Each side (cold and hot) of the heat pump requires a primary circulator to ensure the correct flow rate and temperature rise is achieved.
-Where more than one heat pump is installed the common manifold must be installed using the Equa-Flow[®] manifold system and must be sized to accommodate the total flow of all the primary pumps running simultaneously.
+Each heat pump requires a primary circulator to ensure the correct flow rate and temperature rise is achieved.
+Where more than one heat pump is installed the common manifold must be installed using the Equa-Flow® manifold system and must be sized to accommodate the total flow of all the primary pumps running simultaneously.